Generate new knowledge that will inform future practice in the area of adult-onset neurologic communication disorders.

 - Design and evaluation of therapeutic approaches that are theory driven and address individual profiles of strategies, abilities, and difficulties.

-To advance the art and science of client-centered clinical practice in adult-onset neurologic communication disorders.
+Advance the art and science of client-centered clinical practice in adult-onset neurologic communication disorders.

 - Translation of diagnostic markers and evidence-based assessment objectives into practical clinical tools.